Flow has partnered with Zapier, a 3rd party service, to make integrating Flow with other software and services easier than ever!

 Making a "Zap"

 After creating your account on Zapier, you will be able to create integrations with other software and services linked to Zapier.
-These integrations are call "Zaps" and are very easy to get started by clicking the Make a Zap button at the top of any Zapier page.
+These integrations are called "Zaps" and are very easy to get started by clicking the Make a Zap button at the top of any Zapier page.

 Name Your Zap